silence-laboratories/silent-shard-snap/README.md

 ### Publish
 -   To publish the snap run `npm publish`.
 You will need to login with valid npm account before deploying new version.
 If you encounter any issue, delete the .npmrc and try again.

+## How to test

+- Use [a Jest preset](https://github.com/MetaMask/snaps/tree/main/packages/snaps-jest) for end-to-end testing MetaMask Snaps.
+- Run `yarn test` or `yarn test --coverage` to see test result and coverage.

 ## Debugging

 If you need to open the snap console, see steps [here](https://docs.metamask.io/guide/snaps-development-guide.html#debugging-your-snap)